Ryan Grant (running back)

-Ryan Brett Grant (born December 9, 1982) is a former American football running back in the National Football League (NFL).
-Grant played college football at Notre Dame where he rushed for over 1,000 yards in his only year as the starting running back.
-He originally signed with the New York Giants as an undrafted free agent in 2005 but never played a game for them.
+Ryan Brett Grant (born December 9, 1982) is an American former professional football player who was a running back in the National Football League (NFL).
+Grant played college football for the Notre Dame Fighting Irish, rushing for over 1,000 yards in his only year as the starting running back.
+He originally signed with the New York Giants as an undrafted free agent in 2005, but never played a game for them.
 Shortly before the 2007 season, Grant was traded to the Green Bay Packers in exchange for a future sixth-round draft pick.
 He would go on to play for the Packers for six seasons.

 Grant had a successful first season with the Packers, rushing for almost 1,000 yards, including five 100+ yard games.
 He set franchise records with 201 rushing yards and three touchdowns in the Packers' divisional playoff game win against the Seattle Seahawks, as the Packers went on to reach the NFC Championship Game.
 Grant was also a member of the Packers Super Bowl XLV championship team that beat the Pittsburgh Steelers in 2010.
 He played for the Washington Redskins for one month during the 2012 season before returning to the Packers to finish out the year and his NFL career.

-Early years
+Early life

 Ryan Grant was born in Suffern, New York, but grew up in Nyack, New York, and attended Don Bosco Prep in Ramsey, New Jersey.
 He transferred to Clarkstown South High School near his hometown for one year before returning to Don Bosco.
 In 2000, his senior year, USA Today named him New Jersey Player of the Year.
 He rushed for nearly 1,000 yards and six touchdowns in Don Bosco Prep's run to an 11–1 record and the state championship game, which they lost to Holy Cross High School.
 That season Grant played cornerback as well, recording 61 tackles and 7 interceptions.
 In high school, Grant also played basketball and competed in track and field, where he was timed at 10.7 seconds in the 100 meter dash.